ory/fosite/README.md

 ### Installation

 You will need [Go](https://golang.org) installed on your machine and it is required that you have set up your GOPATH environment variable.
-Fosite is being shipped through gopkg.in so new updates don't break your code.
-To see a full list of available versions check [gopkg.in/ory-am/fosite.v0](https://gopkg.in/ory-am/fosite.v0).

-Right now, there is only an unstable release versioned as the v0 branch:

 ```
-go get gopkg.in/ory-am/fosite.v0
+go get github.com/ory-am/fosite
 ```

+We recommend to use [Glide](https://github.com/Masterminds/glide) or [Godep](https://github.com/tools/godep), because there might be breaking changes in the future.

 ## Examples